mmahlke/Bioinformatics-with-CRC-cluster/README.md

 ![Image depicting accessing the cluster from your computer.](https://crc-pages.pitt.edu/user-manual/_assets/img/getting-started/getting-started-map.png)
 *Image from CRC user manual*

-The 'cluster' refers to the <code style="color : darkorange">**CRC ecosystem**</code> that contains the total footprint of the CRC infrastructure, including high performance computing clusters, data storage systems, networking equipment, and software.
+The 'cluster' refers to the $$\textnormal{\color{darkorange}CRC ecosystem}$$ that contains the total footprint of the CRC infrastructure, including high performance computing clusters, data storage systems, networking equipment, and software.
 For us, we can simply imagine it as a giant, stronger, faster computer.

 Why are we using it?
-A typical laptop or personal computer does not have enough storage space or resources (Memory, Processing power) to analyse many sequencing files.
+A typical laptop or personal computer does not have enough storage space or $$\textnormal{\color{darkorange}resources}$$ (Memory, Processing power) to analyse many sequencing files.
 + CUT&RUN ~ 3 Gb per experiment
 + DiMeLo-seq ~ 20 Gb per experiment
 \
 The storage footprint of sequencing files can double or triple during analysis.

-We conenct to the CRC cluster through our **Client**, which is the software we are using on our personal computer to interact with the CRC cluster.
-Our interactions with the cluster pass through an **Access Portal**, or a remote server that take the information we submit from our client and passes it on to the CRC cluster. \
+We conenct to the CRC cluster through our $$\textnormal{\color{darkorange}Client}$$, which is the software we are using on our personal computer to interact with the CRC cluster.
+Our interactions with the cluster pass through an $$\textnormal{\color{darkorange}Access Portal}$$, or a remote server that take the information we submit from our client and passes it on to the CRC cluster. \
  \
-**Access portals** are typically remote servers, which refers to a computer system that is accessed over a network, like the internet, allowing users to store, manage, and access data and applications from anywhere with an internet connection, rather than being physically located in the same place as the user.
+$$\textnormal{\color{darkorange}Access portals}$$ are typically remote servers, which refers to a computer system that is accessed over a $$\textnormal{\color{darkorange}network}$$ , like the internet, allowing users to store, manage, and access data and applications from anywhere with an internet connection, rather than being physically located in the same place as the user.

-For us, our **client(s)** are Pitt's VPN software, which gives us access to Pitt's secure private network, and our terminal emulator software (MobaXterm or Termius), which allows us to establish a connection to the CRC.
+For us, our **client(s)** are Pitt's $$\textnormal{\color{darkorange}VPN}$$ software, which gives us access to Pitt's secure private network, and our $$\textnormal{\color{darkorange}terminal emulator software}$$ (MobaXterm or Termius), which allows us to establish a connection to the CRC.

-What is a VPN?
+What is a $$\textnormal{\color{darkorange}VPN}$$?
 It's a **Virtual Private Network**.
 Essentailly it is a security blanket being wrapped around your internet connection to prevent others from seeing what you are doing and to provide increased security.
 In our case, Pitt's VPN forced us to prove who we are (your pitt username and password), it authenticated us (it agreed we are that person), and then it allowed us access to the PITT network from our personal computer.
 This keeps non-PITT people out of Pitt's network and they cannot access the cluster.

-Why is it called a terminal emulator?
+Why is it called a $$\textnormal{\color{darkorange}terminal emulator}$$?
 Take yourself way back in your imagination to when computers were huge and took up an entire room.
 The box that controlled the computer was called the terminal.
 Here, the terminal emulator is serving the same function for the CRC cluster, but instead of being connected to the giant computer (cluster), it's giving commands to the giant computer over the internet.

-Our **access portal** refers to how we are interacting with the cluster.
+Our $$\textnormal{\color{darkorange}access portal}$$ refers to how we are interacting with the cluster.
 We will primarily interact through the 'login node' pictured above.
 CRC also provides user access to viz (in-browser Linux Desktop environment on the CRCD system), OnDemand (requesting resources for interactive visual software, etc) and JupyterHub (web-based interactive development environment for notebooks, code, and data).
 <br />

 ## Logging in to the cluster